eukras/job-matcher-jc7845s6lk/README.md

 The naive implementation is not as slow as might be expected for brute-forcing 100,000,000 skillset comparisons.

 However, it is O(n^2), and we can probably improve that at the cost of keeping more data in memory.
+We'll still be O(n^2), but can cut the n size considerably.

-In this approach, we read through jobs and jobseekers to create an index of unique skill sets.
-We compare the possible skillset combinations and then expand this to include the jobs and job seekers that have those skills.
+In this approach, we read through jobs and jobseekers to create an index of unique skill sets for each.
+For each possible skillset and subset in our data, we calculate the total and percentage.
+We sort these, then for each combination, we then loop through the jobs and job_seekers we've indexed.
+This generates the output in the correct order and needs no subsequent result sorting.

-Unfortunately, this performs just about identically to the naive implementation on large and small datasets.
-So, is not worth the added complexity:
+Unfortunately, this performs just about identically to the naive implementation on large and small datasets, so is not worth the added complexity:

 ```
 time python main.py --matcher=preemptive                      # <-- Still about 80ms
 time python main.py --matcher=preemptive --dataset=generated  # <-- Still about 30s (or 15s if piped to a file)
 ```

 However, this approach would be much faster if we were to apply a threshold to the percentage matches we would accept.
+Which is a possible use case.
 The great majority of matches are for only one skill, and for under a 60% match.
-If I change the preemptive strategy to ignore anything under 60%, which it will do more efficiently than the naive strategy, then we get to 8-9s.
+If I change the preemptive strategy to ignore anything under 60%, which it can do early in the process, then we get down to 8-9s.